shefben/rcbot2/README.md

 are better-suited and maintained to handle that stuff; this plugin should only deal with bots themselves.
-- The Metamod:Source plugin can now optionally expose natives to SourceMod, adding some functionality to control the RCBot2 plugin from SourcePawn.
+- The Metamod:Source plugin can now optionally expose natives to SourceMod, adding some functionality to access certain functionality of the RCBot2 plugin via SourceMod plugins.

 [AMBuild]: https://wiki.alliedmods.net/AMBuild
 [tf2attributes]: https://github.com/FlaminSarge/tf2attributes